LocasaleLab/Lactate_MFA/README.md

 | `python-ternary`  | 1.0 |
 | `xlrd`  | 1.1 |

 For convenience, an out-of-the-box Docker image is provided to run this code.
 This docker image is tested on `docker-ce` in Ubuntu with Docker version `19.03.1`.
+(See Usages part for details.)

 ## Usages